YF&R Excellence in Agriculture Award

 Note: Disregard of the guidelines will result in disqualification of the application.

 - The only visual means in which to deliver the information is through a PowerPoint or Prezi presentation.
 The applicant(s) needs to submit their presentation on a USB flash drive during the Excellence in Agriculture Competitor Orientation.
+Once the presentation has been downloaded onto the laptop, it cannot be changed.
 A computer, LCD projector, screen and one slide advancer remote will be provided.
 All presentations must be formatted to work on a PC.
 Contestants will not be allowed to use their own computer.

 - Verbal and presentation references to applicant(s) name, state and county will be allowed during the presentation.